Photonsters/photon-ui-mods/README.md

 These UI mods may also be deployed for all other Chitu-CBD mainboard based LCD printers with a 2.8" touchscreen.

+BONUS!
+With the UI mod installed you also gain access to ethernet networking.

-**Note that the new Photon (aka Fauxton, sold from September 2019) and the Photon-S cannot use these UI mods because they are based on a completely different mainboard and lack the ethernet PHY chip.**
+**Note that the new Photon (aka Fauxton, sold from September 2019) and the Photon-S cannot use these UI mods because they are based on a completely different mainboard.
+No networking either as they lack the ethernet PHY chip.**

 不適用於Photon-S！
 Photon-Sでは動作しません。